Cl3arglass/Cl3arglass.github.io/_posts/2019-12-04-rspec_and_test_driven_development.markdown

 end
 ```

+Lastly run: bin/rspec --format doc
+to see your test execute.

 All in all super easy but super handy when devloping on a team or when you want to grow your code base.